Research ideas

 First milestone

-Higher-degree phase fragments and refined phase hierarchies for qudits
+Higher-degree phase fragments for qudits

 Current focus Fit: advanced M2 or PhD Scope: deep